Hornihood History, Family Crest & Coats of Arms

 The surname Hornihood was first found in Leicestershire, where the name is associated with the parish of Horninghold, in the union of Uppingham, hundred of Gartree.
 Originally listed as Horniwale in the Domesday Book of 1086, it was the property of Robert de Tosny at that time.
 By 1163, the parish and village was known as Horningewald.
 The place name literally meant "woodland of the people living at the horn-shaped piece of land" from the Old English words "horn" + "-inga" + "wald."
 The first recorded ancestor is John de Hornyold of Leicestershire, during the reign of Edward III (1327-1377.)

-Important Dates for the Hornihood family
+Early History of the Hornihood family

 This web page shows only a small excerpt of our Hornihood research.
 Another 92 words (7 lines of text) covering the years 1533, 1680, 1709, 1680, 1719, 1715, 1718 and 1719 are included under the topic Early Hornihood History in all our PDF Extended History products and printed products wherever possible.